 We all have different interests, but most things will help to boost your self development.
 Here’s some examples of hobbies and the additional skills that may come along with them:

-- Cooking (self esteem and confidence)
+- Cooking and trying new recipes (self esteem and confidence)

 - Blogging (organisation and networking)